 Guide To Pride

-Vancouver's Pride Week has plenty of events for those seeking to join the festivities, culminating in the Pride Parade on Sunday, August 6th.
+Vancouver's Pride Week has plenty of events for those seeking to join the festivities, culminating in the Pride Parade on Sunday, August 5th.
 The days and weeks leading up to the parade and festival are always packed with spectacular events that are officially part of the fabulous Pride fun.
-This year there’s East Side Pride, a family friendly event in Grandview Park near Commercial Drive; Picnic in the Park at Stanley Park; Davie Street Party for revellers right in the middle of the West End’s Davie Street Village; and the Terry Wallace Memorial Breakfast honouring the Vancouver Pride Society’s founder.
+This year's events have yet to be annouced, but if it's like last year you can expect events like East Side Pride, a family friendly event in Grandview Park near Commercial Drive; Picnic in the Park at Stanley Park; and the Terry Wallace Memorial Breakfast honouring the Vancouver Pride Society’s founder.

 Naturally, the enthusiasm of Pride runs rampant throughout the city as unofficial celebrations take place in and around Vancouver.
 Visit the official Pride Society website to learn more about events such as evening cruises, cabaret shows, parties, BBQs, sober events, youth dances, and much more.

 The Main Events: The Parade & Festival (Sunday, August 5th, 2018)

 Vancouver Pride events exude a sense of excitement and expectation leading up to the main event, the Pride Parade.
 The parade route marches right through central downtown, beginning on Robson Street at Thurlow Street, continuing through the West End (on Denman Street) to finish at the Sunset Beach Festival site.